frontendweekly/virga/11ty/posts/2020-03-03-TROCT-CSS-Architecture.md

 Responsibilities for Roots layer are same as Generic AND Elements in ITCSS.

-In ITCSS, Generic houses all the very high-level, far reaching styles. it often contains things like normalize.css, CSS resets, and for example box-sizing rules.
+In ITCSS, Generic houses all the very high-level, far-reaching styles. it often contains things like normalize.css, CSS resets, and for example box-sizing rules.

 And Elements refer to all un-classed HTML tags.
 Styles in here get applied to specific HTML tags, like headings, links, and lists.
 This is the last layer where we use type selectors.

-It has both "very high-level and far reaching styles" and project default styles AKA "all un-classed HTML tags".
+It has both "very high-level and far-reaching styles" and project default styles AKA "all un-classed HTML tags".
 Both belongs to "roots" of project so that's where the name comes from.

 `_element.pcss` has most styles for "all un-classed HTML tags" which also has "reset" or "normalize" rules.